Remote Learning Policy and Parent Information

 If provision is required for students who are working from home and not receiving their free school meals, due to Covid 19, please contact firstname.lastname@example.org to request this.

-When students are not attending due to government instruction (as for wc 4th and 11th January 2021), digital Tesco vouchers will be sent out as a matter of course, to families in which students are entitled to free school meals.
+When students are not attending due to government instruction, digital Tesco vouchers will be sent out as a matter of course, to families in which students are entitled to free school meals.
+If this continues for an extended time, the government’s system of vouchers via Edenred will be used.

 Frequently Asked Questions